digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_participants.rst

 Besides a namespace key and a signing key a participant node also has an encryption key that it uses to encrypt transactions.
-Key are created automatically, however, if you are manually setting up your participant node you must the following commands to generate your signing keys (for namespace and signing) and the encryption key:
+Key are created automatically, however, if you are manually setting up your participant node you must use the following commands to generate your signing keys (for namespace and signing) and the encryption key:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/topology/TopologyManagementHelper.scala
    :language: scala
-   :start-after: architecture-handbook-entry-begin: ManualInitParticipant
+   :start-after: architecture-handbook-entry-begin: ManualInitKeys
-   :end-before: architecture-handbook-entry-end: ManualInitParticipant
+   :end-before: architecture-handbook-entry-end: ManualInitKeys
    :dedent:

 We reiterate again the fact that if you are using a Key Management Service (KMS) to handle Canton's keys